 Don’t analyze your partner or speak for your partner.
 Don’t flood your partner with your emotions, and don’t stuff your emotions.

-Do: Share your thoughts, emotions and desires.
+Do: Share your own thoughts, emotions and desires.
+Reveal what’s going on inside yourself.
 Tell the truth in a tactful manner using “I messages”.

 “I am feeling (happy, angry, sad, scared, surprised, ashamed).